Grand Street Campus: Original buildings

 Beginning in the 1960s, Eastern District High School was one of several schools plagued by overcrowding, poor academic performance, low attendance, and student unrest.
 Frequent demonstrations — both non-violent and violent — by students, parents, and community leaders were met with a large NYPD presence.
 In the spring of 1969, the school was closed several times after a student protest, an incident of vandalism in which glass partitions and windows were shattered, a series of 10 small fires set primarily in the school's cafeteria, and finally a student riot in the cafeteria.
 The unrest was due to demands to the principal by the school's student leadership not being met, including dismissing a school dean.

 Reflective of the large Puerto Rican population of the school at the time, Eastern District employed the first Puerto Rican high school principal in New York City when Marco Hernandez was appointed as acting principal in August 1971.

 Built to serve a maximum of 1,800 students, Eastern District had an enrollment of 2,900 students by the time the Marcy Avenue building closed in April 1981.
 The overcrowding had forced over 500 students to attend classes in either a schoolyard annex or the local YMCA.
 That same month Eastern District was moved to its current location.
-The Marcy Avenue building is currently used by a girl's yeshiva, Bais Ruchel d'Satmar.
+The Marcy Avenue building is currently used by a yeshiva school for girls, Bais Ruchel d'Satmar.